AlexMorrow239/google-algorithm/README.md

 ### InfoFile

 This class is used to store all the data associated with each page and each word referenced on all the pages.
+The InfoFiles are the objects that are stored on the HardDisk objects.
 This class can be broken down into its its attributes:

 data - Contains a string which is equal to either the url or the word that this InfoFile corresponds to.